-Division (Applies to No Tournament Gam Games in Divisions Official Game (Applies to Non-Championship Tournament Games & Regular Season Games in Divisions that Track Win/Loss Records Only)
+Division Official Game (Applies to Non-Championship Tournament Games & Regular Season Games in Divisions that Track Win/Loss Records Only)

 Min # Innings or Time Limit

 BASEBALL

 Cubs 4 or 1 hr

 Bantam 4

 Super Bantam 4

 Grasshopper 5 1 hr 15 mins

 Freshmen 5

 SOFTBALL

-Mustangs 4 1 hr
+Mustangs 4 or 1 hr

+Broncos 5

-Broncos 5 or 1 hr 15 mins
+Colts 5 1 hr 15 mins

-Colts 5

 High School 5

-a.
+- a.
 Game Delays: All games shall start at their scheduled time.
-The decision to delay, reschedule, or reduce the time of a game shall be made only by, and at the sole discretion of, the PPBA official in charge of that day's games in accordance with these rules.
+The decision to delay, reschedule, or reduce the time of a game shall be made only by, and at the sole discretion of, the PPBA official in charge of that day's games in accordance with these rules. - b.

-b.
 No Tournament game can end in a tie.